Diaboloz/nanoMx/README.md

 	*SEO
 	*More & more....

-nanoMx is designed to run on a machine with PHP 5+ and MySQL 5+
+nanoMx is designed to run on a machine with PHP 5.4.x min (PHP7 ready) and MySQL 5+

 ## Powered by:
 *PHP